 Olam Platform is built by a not-for-profit foundation registered in Switzerland, the platform is based on DLT and the code is open for everyone.

 One of the ability this platform enables is a supply chain marketplace where companies can go to tenders and others can offer their services and bet on the prices.

 The basis for Olam’s groundbreaking infrastructure is a network of blockchain nodes run by operators, and capable of recording every supply chain event (e.g. changes of custody, sensor measurements etc.).
 The API and protocol engine facilitate a standard communication method between all users of the Olam network infrastructure.

-- Real-Time cargo information: Today provided by subcontractor and require IT operation and system integration.
-By using Olam, systems are already integrating, and no IT project is requiring.
+Real-Time cargo information: Today provided by subcontractor and require IT integration by using Olam, systems are already integrating, no IT project is requiring.